pwn-all/pwn-all/README.md

 🤖  **Let the computer work for the human**.
 Over several hundred automitized scripts to perform hundreds of different tasks allow us to perform tasks without many human factors.
 As well as allowing a small group of people to complete tasks where sometimes one person does the job for 10 thanks to this automation.
 This allows us to **keep control** over each employee and **ensure safety and confidentiality** when working with clients.

-🏆 Accomplishments.
+🏆 **Accomplishments**.
 It's not for us to talk about them, but for our clients.
 The main achievement for us is your trust in us.

 🙌🏼 We're glad to see you here.